sjjsy/neronet/doc/notes_on_architecture.md

 #### Neromum

-- Neromum is created by neroman
+- Neromum is installed to cluster systems by neroman
 - Neroman starts Neromum
-- Neromum creates the Nerokids according to the information received from Neroman
+- Neromum installs and starts the Nerokids according to the information received from Neroman (possibly with the help of a Warden)
 - Neromum listens to the Nerokids and saves the information on a hdf file
 - Neromum gives information to Neroman upon request
 - Neroman tells Neromum to stop when the experiments are done and all data has been transferred

 #### Nerokid